Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Discussion

 \section{Discussion}

-Magnitude data is encountered in a range of biomedical studies and other fields.
-Consequently, developing statistical models to effectively handle such data is critical.
-Motivated by a clinical study investigating the magnitude of change in diaphragm thickness over time, we developed Bayesian methods to model repeated measures of magnitude outcomes that are assumed to follow a folded normal distribution.
+Magnitude data are encountered across various fields, making the development of effective statistical models crucial.
+Motivated by a clinical study on the magnitude of change in diaphragm thickness over time, we developed Bayesian methods to model repeated measures of folded normal magnitude outcomes.

-Our methods extend previous work by incorporating random effects into a folded normal regression model to account for subject-level heterogeneity and allow for the use of joint modelling approaches.
-We addressed a key issue of non-identifiability by formulating suitable constraints for the random effects.
-Furthermore, we presented a joint modeling approach that aims to address the issue of missing data arising from informative dropout, as this is commonly observed in many repeated measures studies.
-In our joint models, the dropout processes are modeled using a discrete time competing risk model, which provides a highly flexible framework capable of accommodating various dropout patterns.
-Simulations confirmed the validity of our methods under scenarios that closely resemble the conditions of the motivating study.
-Firstly, we evaluated the performance of our proposed folded normal mixed effects model, illustrating that the folded normal model is required for accurate analysis of magnitude data.
-Next, we demonstrated that our joint models are critical for eliminating bias due to the informative dropout.
+Our methods extend previous work by incorporating random effects into a folded normal regression model to account for subject-level heterogeneity.
+We addressed the key issue of non-identifiability by formulating suitable constraints for these random effects.
+Furthermore, we presented a joint modeling approach that addresses missing data arising from informative dropout, a common challenge in repeated measures studies.
+Our joint models utilize a discrete-time competing risk model to analyze dropout processes, offering a flexible framework for diverse dropout patterns.
+Simulations confirmed the validity of our methods under scenarios that closely resemble the conditions of the motivating study, showing that the proposed folded normal mixed-effects model is essential for accurate magnitude data analysis, and our joint models effectively eliminate bias from informative dropout.

-Our approach is currently limited when considering incorporating additional covariates as the current methods only account for two variables, the treatment or exposure indicator and the measurement time.
-This is likely sufficient when analyzing clinical trials as baseline characteristics should be balanced by randomization.
-However, in observational studies, adjusted analyses are usually preferred.
-Therefore, future work will focus on including additional covariates in the analysis model, although this would increase the complexity of addressing non-identifiability, especially for continuous covariates.
-For discrete covariates, our models would be extended by assuming distinct regression lines for each combination of categories defined by the treatment or exposure indicator and the covariates.
-However, this approach would only be practical for a limited number of covariates with few categories.
-Therefore, careful consideration of these challenges is required.
+A current limitation of our approach is the inclusion of additional covariates, as the current models only accommodate treatment/exposure and measurement time.
+While sufficient for randomized clinical trials (where baseline characteristics are balanced), adjusted analyses are often preferred in observational studies.
+Future work will therefore focus on incorporating additional covariates, though this will increase the complexity of addressing non-identifiability, particularly for continuous covariates.
+Extending models for discrete covariates by assuming distinct regression lines is feasible but practical only for a limited number of categories.
+Careful consideration of these challenges is required.